PIC4SeR/jaffle_follow/README.md

 - [turtlebot3_msgs](https://github.com/ROBOTIS-GIT/turtlebot3_msgs)
 - [rosserial](https://github.com/ros-drivers/rosserial)
 - [darknet_ros](https://github.com/leggedrobotics/darknet_ros)
-- [darknet_ros](https://github.com/PIC4SeRCentre/darknet_ros) in order to have all the cfg and weight files of the retrained networks (Y.O.L.O. versions: 2, 3 and 3_Tiny retrained just for the class person) it is necessary to download also the repository darkne_ros of the PIC4SeRCentre and put the files in the related folders of the darknet_ros original repository.
+- [darknet_ros_person](https://github.com/PIC4SeRCentre/darknet_ros) in order to have all the cfg and weight files of the retrained networks (Y.O.L.O. versions: 2, 3 and 3_Tiny retrained just for the class person) it is necessary to download also the repository darkne_ros_person of the PIC4SeRCentre and put the files in the related folders of the darknet_ros original repository.

 ## Documents and Videos to Jaffle